What is “GSTC-Recognized”?

 - Recognition by the GSTC means evaluating a written, published sustainable tourism standard to ensure that it contains all of the elements of the Global Sustainable Tourism Criteria (GSTC Criteria).
 We call this being aligned with or equivalent to the GSTC Criteria.
 The standard can contain more criteria and should reflect local conditions and the industry sector of its scope, but it cannot contain less.

 What is the difference between Recognized and the two higher marks that attain GSTC Certified status?

 - The GSTC will “Recognize” standards that are fully aligned with the Global Sustainable Tourism Criteria.
-Because this says nothing about how the standard is verified in the field, an additional process called “Approval” is required to ensure that certified businesses, activities, and destinations comply with the standard and that the certification program complies with good practice in third-party certification.
+Because this says nothing about how the standard is verified in the field, an additional process (either Accredited or Approved) is required to ensure that certified businesses, activities, and destinations comply with the standard and that the certification program complies with good practice in third-party certification.

 Who can apply for Recognition?

 - The owner or developer of any formal sustainable tourism standard that is applied in more than one site can apply for recognition that it is aligned with the Global Sustainable Tourism Criteria (GSTC Criteria).
 The standard can be a certification or verification standard, a national or international standard within the ISO system, a private standard developed by a hotel chain or tour operator, or a destination standard applied to multiple businesses and activities.
 A standard for use within a single hotel, resort or tour is not eligible.